SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 **8**

 You quickly approach the stalker and give him a quick and sharp jab on the jaw.
 He looks at you with surprise, then anger.
-“I’ll get you next time, bounty hunter!” he screams as he runs off.
+"I’ll get you next time, bounty hunter!" he screams as he runs off.

 That was an unpleasant encounter.
 Not unusual, considering your work, but nothing you ever enjoy no matter how many times it happens.